Boweii22/Dadhub---Landing-Page/README.md

 ## 🤝 Contributing

-We welcome contributions!
+I welcome contributions!
 Whether it's adding new features, improving existing ones, or fixing bugs, your help is appreciated.
 Please feel free to submit a pull request.

 ## 📝 License